stefano-titotto/dataweb_dashboard/README.md

 # Dataweb Dashboard

-Project to publish a dashboard with the quartz slabs import statistics in USA.
+Project to publish online a dashboard with the quartz slabs import statistics in USA.

 Technologies:
 - python pandas to process the data